CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 ```

 ## Summary
-Hash is a very important function, which is widely used in the field of computerWe always use `HashMap`, but if we can know the underlying principles of its implementation, we will make better use of it.
-Besides, reading the source code is a interesting process.
+Hash is a very important function, which is widely applied in the field of Computer Science.
+We always use `HashMap`, but if we understand the underlying principles of its implementation, we can make better use of it.
+Besides, reading the source code is always an interesting process.